tmobile/magentaA11y/_checklist-web/number-input.md

 ### For integers

 Only use the `type="number"` for true sequential numbers.
-This fancy stepper and uses no additional controls.

 {% highlight html %}
 {% include /examples/input-number.html %}